libpd/libpd/README.md

 Known Issues
 ------------

+### How do I use libpd in Visual Studio?

+Historically, Pd was designed to be built using the open source gcc & make and did not directly support being built in Visual Studio on Windows, mainly due to differences in C compiler versions.
+More recently, this has become less of an issue so it is becoming more *possible* to build libpd directly in Visual Studio, although this is still not currently supported by this project.

+What *does* work is building the libpd C library using gcc and make using MinGW in msys on Windows.
+You can use the resulting .dll, .def, & .lib files with Visual Studio and the cpp wrapper is provided as an all header library so it should work directly within VS as well.

+After building libpd in msys, you can "install" it to a temp folder to get only the libs and headers you need:

+    make install prefix=libpd-build

 ### Problems with numbers in loaded patches or DSP output always seems to be 0

-Pd expects numbers to be in an english format, ie. "0.3".
+Pd expects numbers to be in an English format, ie. "0.3".
 If you are using a non-English language or locale setting on your system, it may be encoding numbers differently, ie. "0,3".
 This can lead to weird bugs in loaded patches where numbers seem wrong or end up truncated as 0.

 By default, libpd is built with the LC\_NUMERIC locale set to the "C" default, so this shouldn't be a problem.
 If you are using libpd within a project that requires specific locale settings, you will need to make sure libpd's LC\_NUMERIC is left alone or at least reset it to "C" if working with a different numeric setting.
-If a non-english LC\_NUMERIC is set, you will run into the number parsing issues mentioned above.
+If a non-English LC\_NUMERIC is set, you will run into the number parsing issues mentioned above.

 If you need to control LC\_NUMERIC manually, you can build libpd without the call to setlocale() in libpd_init using the SETLOCALE=false makefile option or by setting the LIBPD_NO_NUMERIC define.